simonamdev/cake/README.md

 </div>

+Did you know that across 19,000 models in the hugginface `text-gen` category, there is 15.5% of duplication in weights?
+This results in approximately 43 Terabytes of redundantly stored weights.
+Arvix paper with the full result coming soon™️.

-**cake** is an experimental, more efficient way to download and store Machine Learning models from [🤗 Hugging Face](https://huggingface.co/).
+**cake** is an more efficient way to download and store Machine Learning models from [🤗 Hugging Face](https://huggingface.co/).
 Think of it as 🐋 docker, but for ML models.

 Leveraging the [hugginface/safetensors](https://huggingface.co/docs/safetensors/en/index) format, it enables: